Swab Performance 2019

 Curated by Alexandra Laudo (Heroínas de la Cultura)

 “(...) locked in his flat in Paris, perhaps lying in bed, surrounded by pillows, wrapped in warm clothes, Marcel Proust listens by telephone to the transmission of an opera. (...)
-Proust, enthusiast of each and every one of the most modern inventions of his time - the telephone, the airplane, the car ... - had subscribed to a recent novelty that allowed to attend the opera, the theater or to a concert without the need to move from home, and that despite its success has been erased from our technological memory, although it had a very promising name: the theatrophone.”
+Proust, enthusiast of each and every one of the most modern inventions of his time - the telephone, the airplane, the car ... - had subscribed to a recent novelty that allowed to attend the opera, the theater or to a concert without having to leave the house, and that despite its success has been erased from our technological memory, although it had a very promising name: the theatrophone.”

 Excerpt from Antonio Muñoz Molina's article “Between Wagner and Proust”, published in El País on April 9th, 2013.